Wallid Ismail: Post fight career

+Ismail (second from the right) at Jungle Fight 88.

 In 2003, Ismail did several special appearances for Japanese professional wrestling promotion New Japan Pro-Wrestling.
 Siding with Antonio Inoki and his faction of fighters opposed to NJPW, he was expected to debut as an active wrestler in August, teaming up with Kazuyuki Fujita and his allies.
 However, for unknown reasons, this never came to fruition, and he eventually remained in a non-wrestling role.

 The same year, Ismail also proposed aggressively a rematch with Royce Gracie under mixed martial arts rules, criticizing Gracie as a "fake fighter."

 Wallid also founded the Jungle Fight Championship promotion in Brazil, and was often in the corner of Paulo Thiago and Erick Silva in their UFC fights.

 He became manager of multiple MMA fighters from Brazil, many which pass through Jungle Fight.
 He most notably manages former UFC Flyweight Champion Deiveson Figueiredo, strawweight Amanda Lemos and middleweight Paulo Costa.
 He also acts as an interpreter for the fighters who can't speak English that he manages, although his translations have caused controversy as he has made inaccurate translations or added his own thoughts and opinions on them.

 In a May 2021 interview with Sherdog.com, Ismail said that UFC Middleweight Champion Israel Adesanya "has homosexual instincts and he should be studied by science".
 Adesanya had earlier caused controversy by simulating anal sex on a prone Paulo Costa, one of Ismail's fighters, after defeating Costa at UFC 253 in September 2020.